cloudfoundry/diego-notes/notes/125596231-usability-of-context.md

   1. `rep`
   1. `vizzini`

-  We can also place use `context.Context` object to place any metadata that do not affect program flow.
-[This](https://medium.com/@cep21/how-to-correctly-use-context-context-in-go-1-7-8f2c0fafdf39#.reply9bvv) has examples of other metadata objects that can be placed in the `context.Context` object.
+### 2. Concurrency

-### Concurrency
+Functionality offered by `Context` can also be used to simplify some of the logic when dealing with concurrency.
+We explored a few areas in the code where `Context` can be helpful with simplifying the code.

-We can use `context.Context` objects for concurrency.
+_For an example, consider the scenario below:_

 In the `executor`, the `StepRunner` and all the associated steps from the `Step` interface can be simplified by having the `Perform` function